menu 1

 Awreville O Gauge Diesel Depot is a fictional depot scene based in the 90s, the layout controlled by DCC and features automatic running using iTrain.
 The layout is aimed to showcase automation on a layout, showing control equipment required and allows interaction with visitors to the show through the use of a touchscreen.

-9. MHenley in Arden
+9. Henley in Arden

 7mm Finescale, O Gauge